PostsDesert/postsdesert.github.io/index.md

 ### Wholemeal – Meal Combo Generator

-Wholemeal is a fun SvelteKit app that helps you discover unique meal combinations, making meal planning easy and ensuring you get your daily veggies.
+I build Wholemeal because I wasn't eating enough veggies and wanted a fun way to decide what to cook.
 Spin the slot machine to generate combos containing a protein, carb, and veggie, save your favorites, and add your own foods.
 Swipe and keyboard gestures make navigation quick and intuitive.

 {:refdef: style="text-align: center;"}
 <video